Memories from Iguazú waterfalls

 Argentina’s side

-It is upstream and is a must, either because the mass of water on this side is much more important, but especially for the walkway leading to the amazing Garganta del Diablo, the U-shaped gorge where the waterfall reaches an impressive range of intensity.
+It is upstream and is a must, either because the mass of water on this side is much more important.
+Still, especially for the walkway leading to the amazing Garganta del Diablo, the U-shaped gorge waterfall reaches an impressive range of intensity.
 An amazing point of view!

 Around Iguazú waterfalls

-If you decide to get this far – and I highly recommend it – also plan a visit to the largest dam in the world, Lake Itaipu (29 million cubic meters of water in an area of 1,640 km).
-The construction of the dam has been very uneven and I remember endless discussions about it at home during my childhood.
-In addition to having greatly reduced the scope of the falls, if it were to collapse, the damage would be incalculable …
+If you decide to get this far – and I highly recommend it – also plan a visit to the largest dam globally, Lake Itaipu (29 million cubic meters of water in an area of 1,640 km).
+The dam construction has been very uneven, and I remember endless discussions about it at home during my childhood.
+In addition to greatly reducing the scope of the falls, if it were to collapse, the damage would be incalculable …

 I also recommend a visit to the market of Ciudad del Este.
 It’s got it all and ut’s very cheap if compared to prices in Argentina.
 My leather bag (on the above photo) is still beautiful!

-In Foz do Iguazu then there is also the largest mosque in the Americas, the Omar Ibn Al-Khattab Mosque.
+In Foz do Iguazu, there is also the largest mosque in the Americas, the Omar Ibn Al-Khattab Mosque.

-The leitmotif of our stay was the alternation in between being wet and being dry and wrinkled … in this region tropical downpours are absolutely trivial.
-The weather passes from a shiny and maybe too warm sun to flood and to sun in a few minutes.
+The leitmotif of our stay was the alternation between being wet and being dry and wrinkled … in this region, tropical downpours are absolutely trivial.
+The weather passes from a shiny and maybe too warm sun to flood and sun in a few minutes.
 Trying to hold an umbrella is completely useless.
-In a minute you are completely soaked and when the sun comes out in a few minutes you are dry again.
+In a minute, you are completely soaked, and when the sun comes out in a few minutes, you are dry again.